bento-platform/katsu/README.md

 This can be turned off with the `CHORD_PERMISSIONS` environment variable and/or Django setting, or with the `AUTH_OVERRIDE` Django setting.

-### Authorization inside CanDIG

-When ran inside the CanDIG context, to properly implement authorization you'll have to do the following:

-1. Make sure the CHORD_PERMISSIONS is set to "false".
-2. Set CANDIG_AUTHORIZATION to "OPA".
-3. Configure CANDIG_OPA_URL and CANDIG_OPA_SECRET.

 ## Developing